joshhalley/LTRENT-2527-CLEUR-2023/Task 4 Python/Task4.md

 print(response)
 ```

-Exeute the script to change the hostname
+Execute the script to change the hostname

 ```code
 python  modify-device-variable.py